dev-sec/blog/_posts/2015-06-23-ansible-os-released.markdown

 author_link: "https://www.zufallsheld.de"
 ---

 After two months of development the [Hardening Framework](http://hardening.io/) team is glad to announce that we created our second Ansible role: [ansible-os-hardening](https://github.com/hardening-io/ansible-os-hardening/).
+This role hardens a Linux operating system according to best practices and implements the same guidelines as our successful [Chef](https://github.com/hardening-io/chef-os-hardening) and [Puppet](https://github.com/hardening-io/puppet-os-hardening) implementations.

 In these two months [Sebastian Gumprich](https://www.zufallsheld.de) implemented with the help of [Christoph Hartmann](https://github.com/chris-rock) and [Dominik Richter](https://github.com/arlimus) the following changes: